zd6/RApDoP/README.md

 MATLAB2018b or later; use of MATLAB Parallel Computing Toolbox will save time.

 ## Motivation
 The p-dispersion problem seeks to place a fixed number of equally sized non-overlapping circles of maximal possible radius into a subset of the two-dimensional plane.
-This code is the implementation of a repulsion=based p-dispersion algorithm, also able to handle hard bounds on distances between particular circles.
+This code is the implementation of a repulsion-based p-dispersion algorithm, also able to handle hard bounds on distances between particular circles.
 ## Functionality
 Given a convex or non-convex simple polygon, number of circles p, and distance bounds on circle centers, the code will produce a suboptimal solution to the p-dispersal problem, where all circles are entirely within the polygon and given constraints are satisfied.
 ## Running Instruction